KCendana/ComputingFundamentals1/README.md

 # Computing Fundamentals 1
 Class projects made during my first CS class!
 Simple C++ code that I learned when I first started programming.

-*If you click on a project, you can see the instructions below.*
+*If you click on a project, you can see a summary of it along with instructions below.*

 *The instructions are copy and pasted from Canvas and I have formatted them to look nice for Github :)*